FRRouting/frr/doc/user/pim.rst

 .. clicmd:: no autorp discovery

-   In order to use pim, it is necessary to configure a RP for join messages to be sent to.
+   In order to use PIM, it is necessary to configure an RP for join messages to be sent to.
 FRR supports learning RP information dynamically via the AutoRP protocol and performs discovery by default.
 This command will disable the AutoRP discovery protocol.
+Any RP information previously learned via AutoRP is removed immediately from the running configuration.
-   All routers in the pim network must agree on the network RP information, so all routers in the network should have AutoRP either enabled or disabled.
+   All routers in the PIM network must agree on the network RP information, so all routers in the network should have AutoRP either enabled or disabled.
-   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   Use ``autorp discovery`` to re-enable AutoRP discovery.
+This command is VRF-aware.

 .. clicmd:: autorp announce A.B.C.D [A.B.C.D/M | group-list PREFIX_LIST]